Become a Green Thumb Helper

-Throughout the growing season each year, from late April through September, KVIS members and friends tend the gazebo garden, the gardens at the point of the Village Green at the two Delaware’s, the Post Office garden, Corner Store garden, and other many little gardens along Delaware Avenue and municipal parking lots.
-The people who tend them are called Green Thumb Helpers; they weed, sometimes plant, and keep these gardens free from debris throughout the growing season.
-These people do so as a gift to our community and because they believe that well tended gardens help the Village look more visually appealing and cared for.
-Our Village DPW graciously assists us in our Green Thumb Helpers initiative by adding mulch to the garden beds annually.
+Throughout the growing season each year, from late April through September, KVIS members and friends tend the Point Gardens at the point of the Village Green at the two Delaware’s, and the Library Garden on Delaware Rd.
+The people who tend them are called Green Thumb Helpers; they deadhead, weed, plant, and water and keep these gardens free from debris throughout the growing season.
+Our Green Thumb Helpers do so as a gift to our community and because they believe that well tended gardens help the Village look more visually appealing and cared for.
+Our Village and Town DPW graciously assist us in our Green Thumb Helpers initiative by adding mulch to the garden beds annually.

-If you have a love of growing things, please consider becoming a Green Thumb Helper; there are many other small gardens available to be adopted by you to maintain this and every year.
-With your help, we’ll keep the Village verdant and lovely looking throughout the warm months.
+If you have a love of growing things and of helping to beautify Kenmore, please consider becoming a Green Thumb Helper.
+You can sign up by using the form below.
+With your help, we’ll keep the Village verdant and looking good throughout the warm months.
+Thank you!

-If you have a love of growing things, please consider becoming a Green Thumb Helper; there are many other small gardens available to be adopted by you to maintain this and every year.
-With your help, we’ll keep the Village verdant and lovely looking throughout the warm months.
+If you have a love of growing things and of helping to beautify Kenmore, please consider becoming a Green Thumb Helper.
+You can sign up by using the form below.
+With your help, we’ll keep the Village verdant and looking good throughout the warm months.
+Thank you!

 Green Thumb Scouts